 In recent years, some local councils have taken measures to curb the rise of Airbnb properties through regulation.
 This includes imposing a tourist tax, requiring registering with the authorities and even capping the number of host licenses.

-Blueground is a start-up that offers a turnkey housing solution for renters looking to stay for a month or longer.
+Blueground is a hospitality tech company that offers a turnkey housing solution for renters looking to stay for a month or longer.
 What started out in 2013 as a relatively niche concept of taking over unfurnished apartments and outfitting them with best-in-class furnishings has now spread around the world.
 Their current markets are the United States, Europe, and the Middle East.
 Their business model differs from Airbnb in that Blueground is the sole “host” and effectively acts as a property manager.

 As opposed to Airbnb which focuses on short-term stays, Blueground caters to stays of a month or longer.
 Instead of just holiday goers, they focus primarily on business executives.
 That includes relocation for work, digital nomads, and extended business trips.
 Blueground regularly hosts senior business executives from large multinationals, embassies, and film production companies.
-Furthermore, every property is furnished and completely managed by the company to ensure consistency and to offer tenants the flexibility to move between apartments.
+Furthermore, every property is furnished, serviced and completely managed by to ensure consistency and to offer tenants the flexibility to move between apartments.
 A skilled team of interior designers transforms a landlord’s empty and relatively bland property into a stylish premium apartment.
 The high-quality makeover is one of the many aspects that appeal to both owners and renters.

 Blueground does not take a commission from your rentals.
 In essence, Blueground is your primary tenant and takes care of sourcing business executives and expats as your subtenants.
 The landlord and Blueground first agree on the rent.
 Blueground, as your renter, pays out this monthly rent, regardless of whether the unit is occupied or not.
 Blueground’s earnings are already factored into the final rental price charged to the subtenant.